oanhnn/docker-laravel/README.md

 ### Use like official PHP docker image

-Use like with official PHP image
+Use like with official [PHP image](https://hub.docker.com/_/php)

 ### Extensions

-Some extensions are installed and enabled:
+All extensions are installed and enabled:

 ```shell
 $ docker run --rm -it oanhnn/laravel:edge php -m